karanLokhande29/forcast-sales/README.md

-# 🧠 Sales Forecast Dashboard
+# 🧠 Sales Forecast Dashboard (Streamlit + fbprophet)
-A Streamlit dashboard to forecast factory sales using Prophet.
+A dashboard to forecast factory sales using fbprophet for better compatibility on Streamlit Cloud.

-## Features
-- Upload CSV
-- Forecast sales per factory & product
-- Alerts for spikes/drops
-- Filterable output